 It is possible that your original file or the progress is still on the older machine and was unable to sync.
 It is possible if you launch Steam on that computer, your progress will show.
 If it does, it will automatically be updated on all other machines connected with your Steam account.

 Also, many games don’t use the facility of Steam Cloud.
 You can check the game’s official page if Steam Cloud support is available.
 If it isn’t and you don’t have access to the older machine, it means that your progress is lost and there is no way to recover it.

-Steal Cloud is used to backup each of your game’s progress so you don’t lose your progress if you access the game from any other computer.
+Steam Cloud is used to back up each of your game’s progress so you don’t lose your progress if you access the game from any other computer.
 You can confirm that your progress is being saved by the Cloud using the following method.

 - Open your Steam client.
 Open its Settings by pressing the Steam button present at the top left corner of the window and selecting the option.

-- Open the Cloud tab present at the left side of the screen.
+- Open the Cloud tab present on the left side of the screen.
 Check if the option “Enable Steam Cloud synchronization for the applications which support it” is checked.